kanchan1703/ml-algorithms-implementation/SVM/README.md

 Step 4: **SVM Training(SMO)** <br/>
 I wrote the SVM training loop using the Sequential Minimal Optimization (SMO) algorithm.<br/>

-**Margin:** The distance between the decision boundary and the closest data points

 Step 5: **Support Vectors** <br/>
 After training, I identified the support vectors.
 These are the critical points that define the margin and the decision boundary.<br/>
-**Support Vector:** A data point that lies on the margin and influences the decision boundary

 Step 6: **Visualization**